 Also, keep your headings on the shorter side.

-Treat it like a mini-title for the following section of text.
+Instead, treat it like a mini-title for the following section of text.

-7. Make Them Interesting
+7. Make Your Header Tags Interesting

 This rule applies to all your copywriting, not just the headers.